 My concern here is that we still don’t know that much about gluten issues.
 So instead of focusing on what is causing the problem, the defenders focus on how small the problem really is and how most people are perfectly fine with wheat.
-Absence of evidence is not absence of risk.
-As a healthy person who has dealt with this issue, I see their callous attitude as counter productive to figuring out what is causing the problem.
+The absence of evidence is not the absence of risk.
+As a healthy person who has dealt with this issue, I see their callous attitude as counterproductive to figuring out what is causing the problem.

-I also find it interesting that many of the gluten defenders are quick to advise their clients to cut out processed foods.
-I don’t know where you draw the line on the term processed, but with the exception of the WAPF group that soaks, sprouts and ferments grains, I’d consider all the wheat based products you find at the grocery store or in restaurants to be processed.
+I also find it interesting that many gluten defenders are quick to advise their clients to cut out processed foods.
+I don’t know where you draw the line on the term processed, but with the exception of the WAPF group that soaks, sprouts, and ferments grains, I’d consider all the wheat-based products you find at the grocery store or in restaurants to be processed.
 I’m actually surprised I don’t see others pointing this out.

 Anthony Colpo’s latest book is a good primer into why grains still aren’t healthy.